Graduate and Professional Programs

 The scores cannot be older than 5 years.
 If they are older than 5 years, the applicant must retake the GMAT

 Do you accept GRE scores instead of GMAT scores?

-There is no minimum scores required, but the average of those admitted recently is a 3.40 GPA and 640 GMAT.
-GPA and GMAT scores significantly below those averages decrease the probability of acceptance.
+There is no minimum GMAT score required, but the average of all accepted candidates over the past 3 year period was 621.
+GMAT scores significantly below average may decrease the probability of acceptance.